- Edge is the default browser on Windows 10, and just like any other browser, it has its share of issues.

 - To learn more interesting tips, be sure to check out our Troubleshooting section.

 - If you are passionate about browsers check out our more massive Browser Hub as well.

-With Windows 10 came a new web browser called Edge and many people have switched to Edge do to its speed.
+With Windows 10 came a new web browser called Edge and many people have switched to Edge due to its speed.

-Although Edge is a major improvement over the Internet Explorer some users are getting fake virus alert popups in Microsoft Edge.
+Although Edge is a major improvement over Internet Explorer, some users are getting fake virus alert popups in Edge.

-How do I fix fake virus alert in Microsoft Edge?
+How can I fix fake virus alert in Microsoft Edge?

 1. Access Microsoft Edge settings using the Search bar